Personal victimization variable descriptions

-Personal victimization includes all violent victimization, rape, sexual assault, robbery, assault, and personal theft.
+Personal victimization includes all violent victimization (rape or sexual assault, robbery, aggravated and simple assault) and personal theft.
 This category includes both attempted and completed crimes.
-Violent victimization is defined as rape, sexual assault, robbery, aggravated assault, or simple assault.
+Violent victimization is defined as rape or sexual assault, robbery, aggravated assault, or simple assault.
 Murder is not measured by the NCVS because of an inability to question the victim.
-Personal theft/larceny includes purse snatching or pocket picking.
+Personal theft or larceny includes purse snatching and pocket picking.

 A classification based on Hispanic culture and origin, without considering race.